serokell/blog-posts/typed-lambda-calculus/article.md

 ## Lambda calculus with atomic boolean values

 We will now introduce atomic values to the lambda calculus.
-While it is feasible to construct a value representation using only λ-abstractions (using Church encoding or otherwise) for almost any value we might be interested in, practically speaking, it's not very convenient.
+While it is feasible to construct a value representation using only λ-abstractions (using Church encoding or otherwise) for almost any value we might be interested in, practically speaking, it's not very convenient, rather memory-inefficient, and performance of the Church encoding on modern systems isn't great.

 Thus, we introduce atomic values $true$ and $false$.